sgdc/Stevens-RPG/README.md

 If you can't get the submodule, run around in circles until someone questions what you are doing and has the potential to help get a git submodule.

-Switch to the "next" branch of GamePlay.
+Switch to the "twoD_additions" branch of GamePlay.
 This is usually bad practice for a production game, but the framework is being worked on while the game is being worked on.

 Within GamePlay, compile gameplay-encoder (Visual Studio project file located within gameplay-encoder folder) with FBX support.